benkeen/grunt-search/README.md

 - Each file being examined is loaded entirely into memory right now.
 From a memory perspective it would be better to stream them in.
 - Multi-line matches won't work.
+- Having some sort of omit list for the file search would be pretty nice.
+I find that often it finds dud matches in specific files, but I still want the general blobbing map to be searched...
 - Better tests!

 ### License